PEM-FR/phpwtf/README.md

  - What The Fuck is that shit?
  - Who The Fuck made this?

-You simply add a // @WTF as a comment before the code that needs fixing.
+You simply add a @wtf_start and @wtf_stop as a comment before and after the code that needs fixing.
-PHPWTF will parse the code and note every @WTF it finds, and report them with file and line number.
+PHPWTF will parse the code and report the wtfs it finds.
 Ideally we could even make it usable by Jenkins with a nice graph and code exploration :)

 Accepting contributions :)

+The Logo and favicon are courtesy of David Smith and under MIT Licence of the phpwtf project.